 25-27 June Join the boat in Cowes.
 Starting on Saturday from Cowes, the race course is only ever confirmed the day before.
 It will take you out into the Channel and is often a highly strategic race.

 Starts Friday 9th July The race goes to St Malo.
 The boat will then sail back.
 Start and finish in Cowes.

 Depart the boat in Cherbourg on or stay on board to sail back to Cowes a day or so after finishing the Race.

 The Fastnet Yacht race is probably the most famous offshore yacht race in the world.
 It has been organised by the Royal Ocean Racing Club since 1925.
 Up to 300 yachts battle it out against the elements and each other.
 The course is from Cowes to Cherbourg via the Fastnet Rock off the southern tip of Ireland.
 At over 600 miles from start to finish, this race is THE aspirational race for novices and experienced sailors alike.

-You will join the yacht in Portsmouth a day or two before the race starts on the Sunday.
+You will join the yacht in Cowes a day or two before the race starts on the Sunday.
 The time it takes to do the race depends entirely on the wind.
 Allow 5 or 6 days but you should set aside the week.
 Plus a day or so to sail the boat back if you choose not to get a ferry back.